aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/inheritance.md

 compiled C++.
 With other compilers your mileage may vary, though the basic idea is definitely the same.

+C++ has two flavours of inheritance: Normal or concrete inheritance, and virtual inheritance.
+On top of this, inheritance can be done in the singular or plural.
+Here I'll be talking of normal inheritance in the singular.
+If you need to do multiple inheritance or virtual inheritance then you're on your own.
+Good luck.

+Let's proceed with normal inheritance.
 At the core of C++ inheritance is the virtual table or vtable for short.
-A class that inherits from a virtual class will have a vtable pointer at the beginning of its memory layout.
+A class that inherits from a class will have a vtable pointer at the beginning of its memory layout.
 A call to a virtual method will then indirectly find the instance's implementation of said method through the vtable pointer and call that instead of doing a direct call to a known function in the library.

-C++ has two flavours of inheritance: Single inheritance and multiple inheritance.

-Single inheritance concerns classes that inherit from a single base class, whereas multiple inheritance of course inherits from multiple classes.
-If you want to implement multiple inheritance through an FFI layer, I wish you luck.

 ## Single inheritance